nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include note.html content="

-Redirects to the user guide page to provide help for the users.
+Redirects you to this User Guide page.
 If the attempt was unsuccessful, the following help window appears.
 " %}

 ![help message](images/helpMessage.png)